MG F / MG TF: XPower 500

 Created by the XPower division of the MG Rover Group in 2001 as a one off to show the brand new XPower division and also to show what the engineers could do.
-The car was designed to accommodate the brand new XP-20 engine used in the MG-Lola EX257 race car with a Garrett turbocharger with an anti-lag system which achieves 500PS.
-The Power then goes through a 6 Speed sequential gearbox manufactured by X-Trac.
+The car was designed to accommodate the brand new XP-20 engine used in the MG-Lola EX257 racing car with a Garrett turbocharger with an anti-lag system which achieves 500 PS.
+The Power then goes through a six-speed sequential gearbox manufactured by X-Trac.

 When built in 2001, the car was equipped with several upgrades over the standard car.
-It featured a seam welded bodyshell with a fully integrated T45 roll cage with strengthened subframes.
+It featured a seam-welded bodyshell with a fully-integrated T45 roll cage with strengthened subframes.
 The chassis comes complete with a limited-slip differential, independent racing suspension and upgraded 4-Pot AP Racing Brakes.
-The car has 17" multi-spoke alloy racing wheels with 225/13 R17 tyres on the front, 265/13 R17 tyres on the rear and a bespoke rear wing.
+The car has 17 in multi-spoke alloy racing wheels with 225/13 R17 tyres on the front, 265/13 R17 tyres on the rear and a bespoke rear aerofoil.